MelissaData/EmailObject-Dotnet/README.md

-# Melissa Data Email Object Windows Net Sample
+# Melissa - Email Object Windows Dotnet

 ## Purpose

-This is a sample of the Melissa Data Email Object using C#
+This code showcases the Melissa Data Email Object using C#.

+Please feel free to copy or embed this code to your own project.
+Happy coding!

+For the latest Melissa Email Object release notes, please visit: https://releasenotes.melissa.com/on-premise-api/email-object/

 The console will ask the user for: